mikrono/tModLoaderWiki_kr_ko/Player-Item-Animation.md

 **Noteworthy Cases:**
 - If the player's held item's `useTime` is **equal to** its `useAnimation`, nothing spetacular happens.
-- If the player's held item's `useTime` is **less than** its `useAnimation`, the item use code will be called multiple times during the animation due that was mentioned in the previous sub-section.
+- If the player's held item's `useTime` is **less than** its `useAnimation`, the item use code will be called multiple times during the animation due what was mentioned in the previous sub-section.
 - If the player's held item's `useTime` is **greater than** its `useAnimation`, then the player will be unable to switch items nor use the item again until `player.itemTime` has reached zero, which would happen *after* the use animation finishes.
   - However, if `player.reuseDelay` is greater than `0` when `player.itemAnimation` reaches 0 in this case, the leftover timer from `player.itemTime` will be overwritten.